 of Farley HillFarley Hill, Berkshire, England | Farley Hill | Berkshire | England | 51.37339900000001 -0.9209210000000212 Village in Berkshire, in the parish of Swallowfield.
 The Dickinsons lived there.—lmw—first Cousin to the Member for SomersetshireSomersetshire, England | Somerset | Somersetshire | England | 51.105097 -2.926230700000019 County in southwest England, now known as Somerset.
 County town is Taunton.—lmw) happens you must know to be a very clever man—and a patriot—(such unions—lamentable as they are do happen occur occasionally)—worse than a Patriot—he is an Ultra—an actual disciple of the old Major CartwrightJohn Cartwright, Major, or: | Born: 1740-09-17 in Marnham, Nottinghamshire, England.
 Died: 1824-09-23 in London, England.

 Royal Navy officer who supported the aims of the American Revolution and radical and reformist causes in Great Britain.
 Corresponded with Thomas Jefferson.
 Wrote a pamphlet in 1776 advocating annual parliaments, the secret ballot, and universal manhood suffrage.
 Founder of the Society for Constutional Information, which later developed into the London Corresponding Society.
 In 1794, was a witness at the so-called Treason Trials supporting Horne Took, Thelwall, and Hardy.
 Also associated with Francis Burdett, William Cobbett, and Francis Place.
-In 1812, founded the Hampden Clubs, political clubs designed to bring together like-minded middle-class reformers and working-class radicals.
+In 1812, founded the Hampden Clubs, political clubs designed to bring together like-minded middle-class reformers with working-class radicals.
 Supporter of Thomas Wooler and The Black Dwarf.
 The Life and Correspondence of Major Cartwright was published in 1826.—lmw

 .
 Well he had had some correspondence with your DevonshireDevonshire, England | Devon | 50.7155591 -3.5308750000000373 County in the south west of England bordering the English Channel and the Bristol Channel.
 Now called Devon.—ebb, lmw Dema- (bless me I was going to write Demagogue!) with your DevonshireDevonshire, England | Devon | 50.7155591 -3.5308750000000373 County in the south west of England bordering the English Channel and the Bristol Channel.
 Now called Devon.—ebb, lmw Patriot Mr. NorthmoreThomas Northmore | Born: 1766 in Cleve, Devonshire, England.
 Died: 1851 in Furzebrook House, near Axminster, England.